adelanhese/erl.updater_hw_devices/README.md

                        update_<platform_name>_<board_name>_<device_name>

+           4.2.3 Procedure to perform the power cycle in the board

+                  You need to create one procedure to perform the power cycle on the board.
+                  The name of this new procedure must follow the rule:

+                       power_cycle_<platform_name>_<board_name>

+           4.2.4 Procedure to get the slot ID in the board

+                  You need to create one procedure to get the slot ID on the board.
+                  The name of this new procedure must follow the rule:

+                       get_slot_id_<platform_name>_<board_name>

-   Note: No changes will be necessary to add new devices in this app.
-Only the 3 steps will be necessary.
+   Note: 1-No changes in the main code will be necessary to add new devices in this app.
+Only these 4 new procdures will be necessary.
+         2-Each platform must have your own module.
+Example: "updater_hw_devices_<platform_name>.erl" 2-These procedures describled in the item 4, will be add in the correct module: